StevenAlexanderJohnson/Grove/README.md

 ### Philosophy

 Grove does not enforce strict conventions or hide details.
 You are always in control of your application’s structure and logic.
 The framework’s goal is to reduce boilerplate and help you get started, not to lock you in.
+The framework works as a simple way to bootstrap applications with a very thin layer around the standard `http/net` package.

 ### API Reference